Sophocles: Life

-Eros for stealing clothes while you're sowing another man's field.

 Works and legacy

 Portrait of the Greek actor Euiaon in Sophocles's Andromeda, c.
 430 BC.

-Sophocles is known for innovations in dramatic structure; deeper development of characters than earlier playwrights; and, if it was not Aeschylus, the addition of a third actor, which further reduced the role of the chorus, and increased opportunities for development and conflict.
+Sophocles is known for innovations in dramatic structure; deeper development of characters than earlier playwrights; and, if it was not due to Aeschylus, the addition of a third actor, which further reduced the role of the chorus, and increased opportunities for development and conflict.
 Aeschylus, who dominated Athenian playwriting during Sophocles's early career, adopted the third actor into his own work.
 Besides the third actor, Aristotle credits Sophocles with the introduction of skenographia, or scenery-painting; but this too is attributed elsewhere to someone else (by Vitruvius, to Agatharchus of Samos).
 After Aeschylus died, in 456 BC, Sophocles became the pre-eminent playwright in Athens, winning competitions at eighteen Dionysia, and six Lenaia festivals.
 His reputation was such that foreign rulers invited him to attend their courts; but, unlike Aeschylus, who died in Sicily, or Euripides, who spent time in Macedon, Sophocles never accepted any of these invitations.
 Aristotle, in his Poetics (c.
 335 BC), used Sophocles's Oedipus Rex as an example of the highest achievement in tragedy.

 Only two of the seven surviving plays can be dated securely: Philoctetes to 409 BC, and Oedipus at Colonus to 401 BC (staged after his death, by his grandson).
 Of the others, Electra shows stylistic similarities to these two, suggesting that it was probably written in the later part of his career; Ajax, Antigone, and The Trachiniae, are generally thought early, again based on stylistic elements; and Oedipus Rex is put in a middle period.
 Most of Sophocles's plays show an undercurrent of early fatalism, and the beginnings of Socratic logic as a mainstay for the long tradition of Greek tragedy.